 For many Americans, there may be limited choices as most Americans get by on a mere two-weeks of vacation each year.
 Choice may not be an option, so go when you can!
 For those who do have flexibility in scheduling, the following overview may help you to decide:

 Ireland in July and August

 The months of July and August are peak season which means crowds, and higher prices.
 Airfares are substantially higher during these months and unless you book well in advance, the best hotels and B&B’s will already be filled leaving you with limited choices.
 The best places are usually booked quite full already by February for the upcoming summer season.
 July in particular is when many Europeans take vacation so besides the crowds of American tourists, there are also European families on holiday.
 One advantage of July and August is that there is extensive daylight and darkness does not fall until after 10:30 at night, which leaves plenty of time for outdoor attractions and other activities.

 These are the winter months and often wetter than the other months of the year.
 Still, many people enjoy visiting during this time.
 The daylight hours can be very short which can limit time for outdoor activities and attractions, and some attractions close down for the season.
 On the flip side, this leaves more time for relaxing by the fire in the pubs and listening to traditional music while enjoying your pint or hot whiskey.
 Christmas time can be absolutely magical in Dublin and other cities which makes December a great option for a weekend or longer trip.

 Ireland in March

-March is generally part of shoulder season but St Patrick’s Day can make March seem closer to the peak months of July and August.
-Also, if Easter falls in March, prices can be higher in terms of airfare and hotels in Dublin and other places.
+March is generally part of shoulder season although St Patrick’s Day can make March seem closer to the peak months of July and August.
+Also, if Easter falls in March, prices can be higher in terms of airfare and hotels in Dublin and other popular places.
 Plan to book well ahead if your plan to visit Ireland in March for the best prices.
 You will find many activities around St Patrick’s Day in all the towns such as Parades and other events.